PatternKit Documentation

 Fluent Design Patterns for Modern .NET

-PatternKit is a library that reimagines classic Gang of Four design patterns for the modern .NET ecosystem.
+PatternKit is a library that implements classic Gang of Four design patterns with fluent runtime helpers and Roslyn incremental source generators.

-Instead of heavyweight base classes and verbose boilerplate, PatternKit favors:
+Instead of heavyweight base classes and repeated handwritten scaffolding, PatternKit favors:

 Install the NuGet package: